PingGames/GMTK-2023/README.md

 # Humanster &ndash; GMTK-2023

 A repository for our submission to the GTMK Game Jam 2023.
-This year's\
-theme is "Reversed Roles".
+This year's theme is "Reversed Roles".

 ## Our idea

-We live in a parallel universe where animals have humans as their as\
-their pets.
-Our character is the housepet of a hamster child and\
-resides in a in a cage in their room, when one day they discover that\
-the door has not been closed properly.
-Since they have never been\
-outside of their cage, our hero is very curious and would like to\
-explore the outer world.
+We live in a parallel universe where animals have humans as their pets.
+Our character is the housepet of a hamster child and resides in a cage in their room, when one day they discover that the door has not been closed properly.
+Since they have never been outside of their cage, our hero is very curious and would like to explore the outer world.

-But beware of the *Humansters!* These very human-like hamsters will\
-take you back to your cage as soon as they see you.
+But beware of the *Humansters!* These very human-like hamsters will take you back to your cage as soon as they see you.

-Start exploring a cozy world with a small character and a huge\
-environment on your way to freedom!
+Start exploring a cozy world with a small character and a huge environment on their way to freedom!

 ## License